mbunge/mbunge.github.io/_posts/2017-08-05-application-logic-done-right.markdown

 ### Presentation Model

 The <a href="https://martinfowler.com/eaaDev/PresentationModel.html" target="_blank">presentation model</a> is aware of input data / output data and behaviour of the presentation layer.
-The presentation model is also able to decorate data from domain model, e. g. `PostPresentationModel::getKeywords`.

 <div class="callout callout-success">
   <h4>Definition by Martin Fowler</h4>